Our Staff

 “To be a part of the American Prairie team provides me with a unique opportunity to unite my love for nature and my love for politics to help reach the organization’s vision.
 Beautiful landscapes like this one hold a special place in my heart, it brings me great joy to help advance the work to conserve it.”

-A native of Maine, Mike manages recreation across American Prairie’s hundreds of thousands of acres.
+Mike provides strategic leadership of recreation, construction, and infrastructure maintenance across American Prairie’s hundreds of thousands of acres.
 Believing time spent outside is essential to stewardship, Mike's career has focused on the intersection of recreation and conservation.
 After graduating from Middlebury College, he managed the Appalachian Mountain Club’s alpine hut system in New Hampshire, then came west to work in Yellowstone National Park for the Yellowstone Forever Institute.
 Before joining American Prairie, Mike worked in Bozeman as the Program Director at Adventure Scientists.
 He fell in love with the prairie while directing Landmark, a three-year citizen science project on the prairie.
 Mike also has a background in education.
 He spent a year teaching at Ataturk University in Turkey on a Fulbright grant, and has led international photography workshops for National Geographic Student Expeditions.
-On weekends, Mike loves to ski, climb mountains, grow vegetables, ride motorcycles, and learn new languages.

 America’s public lands are a deep source of my love for our country.
 Working in Yellowstone I often passed through the Roosevelt Arch with its inscription ‘For the benefit and enjoyment of the people.’
 I’m excited to contribute to this century’s visionary public lands project and to build opportunities for visitors to explore their native grasslands.